thomasjpfan/ml-workshop-intro/README.md

 conda env create -f environment.yml
 ```

-This will install a virtual environment.
+This will create a virtual environment named `ml-workshop-intro`.
 To activate the environment:

 ```bash
 conda activate ml-workshop-intro